salta-ak/Coronavirus-countries-stats-Covid-19-API/README.md

 # API is for:
 developers, machines, programs, and other websites to be able to quickly fetch up to date culculated rates on the COVID-19 epidemic in Europe.
 The API returns already agregated and culculated monthly rates in Europe based on live cases, vaccination, historical data.
-This can be used to build tools and systems that are used for rates/ratios analysis and European countries ranking in public dashboards and charts.
+This can be used to build tools and systems that are used for advanced rates/ratios analysis and for European countries ranking building in public dashboards and charts.

 #  Video on API:
 https://youtu.be/0cr2OLQw9zw